SoapyD/funkyweave/docs/advanced_logging.md

 Logging each function is great but what you really want to do is be able to link functions togther.
 For this we can use one of the following.

-### Start Child
+### Start Branch

-If the function you wish to detail is within the same Group, Flow, you pass the parentLog into the function and create a new logging instance from it using **startChild**.
+If the function you wish to detail is within the same Group, Flow, you pass the parentLog into the function and create a new logging instance from it using **startBranch**.

 You need to provide a `parentLog`, `description` and optionally, a new `source` for the log.
 Here's an example: